-- (1) The employer must establish and maintain a system of medical surveillance of employees exposed to health hazards- - (a) if required to do so by regulation or a notice in the Gazette; or - (b) if, after assessing risks in terms of section $\underline{11(1)}$ it is necessary to do so. - (2) Every system of medical surveillance must- - (a) be appropriate, considering the health hazards to which the employees are or may be exposed; - (b) be designed so that it provides information that the employer can use in determining measures to- - (i) eliminate, control and minimise the health risk and hazards to which employees are or may be exposed; or - (ii) prevent, detect and treat occupational diseases; and - (c) consist of an initial medical examination and other medical examinations at appropriate intervals. - (3) Every employer who establishes or maintains a system of medical surveillance must- - (a) engage the part-time or full-time services of- - (i) an occupational medical practitioner; and - (ii) in so far as it is necessary, other practitioners holding a qualification in occupational medicine recognised by the Interim National Medical and Dental Council of South Africa or the South African Interim Nursing Council; - (b) supply the practitioners with the means to perform their functions; and - (c) keep a record of medical surveillance for each employee exposed to a health hazard. - (4) An employer may engage the services of a medical practitioner to perform, the functions of an occupational medical practitioner in terms of this Act until the services of an occupational medical practitioner can be obtained. - (5) An occupational medical practitioner must take every measure that is reasonably practicable to- - (a) promote the health and safety of employees at the mine; and - (b) assist employees in matters related to occupational medicine. - (6) If any employee is declared unfit to perform work as a result of an occupational disease, the employer must conduct an investigation in terms of section $\underline{11(5)}$. - (7) If an employee is temporarily unfit to perform work as a result of any occupational disease, but there is a reasonable expectation that the employee's health will improve so that the employee can return to work, the occupational medical practitioner must record that fact and notify both the employer and employee of it. - (8) The employer must- - (a) retain the records referred to in sections $\underline{12(3)}$, $\underline{13(3)(c)}$ and $\underline{14(1)}$ until the mine closes; and - (b) when the mine closes, deliver those records to the Medical Inspector.
+- (1) The employer must establish and maintain a system of medical surveillance of employees exposed to health hazards- - (a) if required to do so by regulation or a notice in the Gazette; or - (b) if, after assessing risks in terms of section $\underline{11(1)}$ it is necessary to do so. - (2) Every system of medical surveillance must- - (a) be appropriate, considering the health hazards to which the employees are or may be exposed; - (b) be designed so that it provides information that the employer can use in determining measures to- $\,$ - (i) eliminate, control and minimise the health risk and hazards to which employees are or may be exposed; or - (ii) prevent, detect and treat occupational diseases; and - (c) consist of an initial medical examination and other medical examinations at appropriate intervals. - (3) Every employer who establishes or maintains a system of medical surveillance must- - (a) engage the part-time or full-time services of- - (i) an occupational medical practitioner; and - (ii) [subparagraph (ii) deleted by section 5(a) of Act 74 of 2008] - (b) supply the practitioners with the means to perform their functions; and - (c) keep a record of medical surveillance for each employee exposed to a health hazard. - (4) [subsection (4) deleted by section 5(b) of Act 74 of 2008]